uchicago-library/Re-Feed/README.md

 # Re-Feed
 Re-Feed is a simple Flask app that allows you to import `JSON` or `RSS` feeds and tag items in them.
-It then generates a new `JSON` or `RSS` feed with the tags included.
+It generates a new `JSON` or `RSS` feed with the tags included.
 It also allows you to customize and re-map things in the original feeds if you should need to.
 For example, you could add data to the titles in the feed or pull them from a different element in the original feed.

 ## Installation
 1. Clone the repo.